Wild Alaskan Sockeye Salmon - 8 oz.

 Buy Wild Alaskan Sockeye Salmon

-One look at the vibrant red of the Wild Alaskan Sockeye Salmon will have you ready for dinnertime no matter what time of day it is.
-Native to the Pacific Northwest, sockeye are sometimes called red, blueback, or Kokanee salmon, and are one of the most abundant salmon species in the Pacific, making them a popular source of protein for customers all over the country.
-Measuring anywhere from 5 to 15 lbs. and growing up to 33 inches long, Alaskan sockeye salmon provides protein and plenty of other nutrients and health benefits in every center-cut fillet.
-Each fillet comes frozen to you boneless and with the skin on to ensure optimal texture and taste.
+One look at the vibrant red of the Wild Alaskan Sockeye Salmon will have you ready for dinnertime…anytime.
+Native to the Pacific Northwest, Sockeye are sometimes called Red, Blueback, or Kokanee (land-locked) Salmon, and are one of the most abundant salmon species in the Pacific.
+Sockeye Salmon are born in a river, but live in the ocean, and travel back up their river home to spawn.
+This abundance makes salmon a popular source of protein for customers all over the country.
+Measuring anywhere from 5 to 15 lbs. and growing up to 33 inches long, Alaskan Sockeye Salmon provide protein, along with plenty of other nutrients and health benefits in every center-cut filet.
+Each filet comes frozen to you boneless and with the skin on to ensure optimal texture and taste.

 In accordance with NOAA FishWatch guidance, Maine Lobster Now proudly serves sustainably and responsibly sourced seafood products to our customers.
 Our Alaskan sockeye salmon are wild-caught and sustainably sourced from the Northwest Pacific Ocean off the Alaskan coast.